google/fuzzbench/docs/advanced-topics/setting_up_a_google_cloud_project.md

 is the networking page for the default network in "us-central1".
 It is best if you use `$POSTGRES_REGION` for this.

 * Click the edit icon.
 Turn "Private Google access" to "On".
-Press "Save"
+Press "Save".

 * This allows the trial runner instances to use Google Cloud APIs since they do not have external IP addresses.